One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries

 We proceed by induction on $d$.

-\paragraph{Case $d = 0$} We have that the trees in $\fG$ do not have property $P(1, K)$.
+{\em Case $d = 0$: } We have that the trees in $\fG$ do not have property $P(1, K)$.
 Consider a rooted tree from $\fG$.
 The number of leaves is bounded above by $K$; since each node is the ancestor of a leaf, the total number of nodes is bounded above by $K (e + 1)$.
 Thus $\fG$ has nice $\T_0$-deconstructions of width $\leq K(e + 1)$.

-\paragraph{Case $d > 0$} We argue by induction on $e$.
+{\em Case $d > 0$: } We argue by induction on $e$.
 If $e \leq d$, then we have that $\fG \subseteq \T_d$ and we are done (for each $\relg \in \fG$, use the $\relg$-deconstruction of $\relg$ discussed in conjunction with reflexivity in Proposition~\ref{prop:preorder}).
 So suppose that $e > d$.

-Define a set of trees $\fG'$ as follows: for each tree $\relg$ in $\fG$, and for each child $c$ of the root of $\relg$, if $c$ does not have property $P(d, K)$, then place the subtree of $\relg$ rooted at $c$ in $\fG'$.
-The trees in $\fG'$ have bounded height and do not have property $P(d, K)$; so, by induction, we have that there is a constant $w$ such that $\fG'$ has nice $\T_{d-1}$-deconstructions of width $\leq w$.
+Define a class of trees $\fG'$ as follows: for each tree $\relg$ in~$\fG$, and for each child $c$ of the root of $\relg$, if $c$ does not have property $P(d, K)$, then place the subtree of $\relg$ rooted at $c$ in $\fG'$.
+The trees in $\fG'$ have bounded height and do not have property $P(d, K)$; so, by induction, there is a constant $w$ such that $\fG'$ has nice $\T_{d-1}$-deconstructions of width $\leq w$.